rrra/www/content/about/rss.md

 title = "RSS Feeds"
 slug = "rss"
 date = ""
-alias = [ "/rss" ]
+aliases = [ "/rss" ]
 noindex = true
 +++
 ### About RSS

 [RSS] is analgous to a personalized newspaper.
-It is a system which gives readers a way of reading information from one or more websites without having to visit these sites individually.
+It is a system which gives readers a way of reading information from one or more websites without having to visit those sites individually.

-To view RSS feeds you need to use a [news aggregator] which can be a web application or a piece of software which runs on your computer / device.
+To view RSS feeds you need to use a [news aggregator] (AKA *newsreader*) which can be a web application or a piece of software which runs on your computer / device.
 Some are free to use, some are not.

 A [comparison of feed aggregators][list] is available on Wikipedia.